openiec/openiec/README.md

 - [Calculating the solid/liquid interfacial energy of the binary Al-Ni alloy](./demo/bin_solliq_AlNi.py)
 - [Calculating the solid/liquid interfacial energy of the ternary Al-Ag-Cu alloy](./demo/ter_solliq_AlAgCu.py)

-*Notes*:  If you run examples in OpenIEC, please enter the demo file in the source directory and type the following code.
+**Notes**:  If you run examples in OpenIEC, please enter the demo file in the source directory and run it with Python.

     python ter_solliq_AlAgCu.py